 The Eastern gray squirrel is an adaptable animal that lives in the trees on the Eastern side of North America.
 They have an expected lifespan of six years.

 The Eastern mole is a solitary, midsize mammal from the eastern United States.
 Their color is dark gray.
-They measure from 14 to 18 cm and weigh from 40 to 50 g.
+They measure from 14 to 18 cm and weigh 40 to 50 g.

 The Eastern mole is a carnivore and eats worms, insects, larvae, mice, bugs, and small birds.